 Adjust the dough periodically during these 8 minutes

-To ensure the dough gets thoroughly kneaded, I like to reposition the dough a few times (3 - 4 times) during this 8-minute kneading cycle.
+To ensure the dough gets thoroughly kneaded, I like to reposition the dough a few times (3 to 4 times) during this 8-minute kneading cycle.

 Simply stop the mixer and remove the dough from the hook.
 Then, reposition it in the bottom of the bowl and turn the mixer back to level 2. (watch the video to see it in action)